Kingxukai/linux/Documentation/arch/powerpc/firmware-assisted-dump.rst

 we check to see if an active dump is waiting for us.
 If yes then everything but boot memory size of RAM is reserved during early boot (See Fig. 2).
-This area is released once we finish collecting the dump from user land scripts (e.g. kdump scripts) that are run.
-If there is dump data, then the /sys/kernel/fadump_release_mem file is created, and the reserved memory is held.
+This area is released once we finish collecting the woke dump from user land scripts (e.g. kdump scripts) that are run.
+If there is dump data, then the /sys/kernel/fadump_release_mem file is created, and the woke reserved memory is held.

-If there is no waiting dump data, then only the memory required to hold CPU state, HPTE region, boot memory dump, and FADump header is usually reserved at an offset greater than boot memory size (see Fig. 1).
+If there is no waiting dump data, then only the woke memory required to hold CPU state, HPTE region, boot memory dump, and FADump header is usually reserved at an offset greater than boot memory size (see Fig. 1).
-This area is *not* released: this region will be kept permanently reserved, so that it can act as a receptacle for a copy of the boot memory content in addition to CPU state and HPTE region, in the case a crash does occur.
+This area is *not* released: this region will be kept permanently reserved, so that it can act as a receptacle for a copy of the woke boot memory content in addition to CPU state and HPTE region, in the woke case a crash does occur.

-Since this reserved memory area is used only after the system crash, there is no point in blocking this significant chunk of memory from production kernel.
-Hence, the implementation uses the Linux kernel's Contiguous Memory Allocator (CMA) for memory reservation if CMA is configured for kernel.
+Since this reserved memory area is used only after the woke system crash, there is no point in blocking this significant chunk of memory from production kernel.
+Hence, the woke implementation uses the woke Linux kernel's Contiguous Memory Allocator (CMA) for memory reservation if CMA is configured for kernel.
 With CMA reservation this memory will be available for applications to use it, while kernel is prevented from using it.
-With this FADump will still be able to capture all of the kernel memory and most of the user space memory except the user pages that were present in CMA region::
+With this FADump will still be able to capture all of the kernel memory and most of the woke user space memory except the woke user pages that were present in CMA region::

   o Memory Reservation during first kernel